Vicodin may be used safely in some circumstances during pregnancy, but it should only be taken under the direction of a doctor.

 Women who are pregnant or who plan to become pregnant should let their doctor know about any use of Vicodin.

-Vicodin is a pain-relieving medication comprised of hydrocodone and acetaminophen.
+Vicodin is a pain-relieving medication composed of hydrocodone and acetaminophen.
 The drug is used to treat moderate-to-severe pain.

 It is considered a Schedule II drug, according to the U.S. Drug Enforcement Administration.
 Schedule II drugs such as Vicodin are considered to have a high potential for abuse.
 Regular use could lead to psychological and physical dependency.